tony-kuo/eagle/README.md

 # EAGLE: Explicit Alternative Genome Likelihood Evaluator

 **Requires**: htslib (http://www.htslib.org/).
 Set HTSDIR in the make file to the htslib folder and make.
+Note that we merely call make on htslib, as such, its dependencies and system requirements need to be fufilled.

 Usage: